-The midpoint of the semester is an important opportunity for students to understand their progress in a course.
-As an instructor, you can help students understand their standing in the course through midterm grade submission.
-Midterms are due Friday, October 12 by 2:15 p.m. and can be submitted electronically via Canvas or AccessPlus. … Continue reading Midterms: A valuable time for formative assessment
+The midpoint of the semester is an important opportunity for your students to examine their progress in a course.
+As an instructor, you can help students become aware of their standing through the midterm grade submission.
+Midterm grades are due on Friday, October 18 by 2:15 p.m., and are submitted electronically via Canvas or AccessPlus. … Continue reading Midterms: A valuable time for formative assessment (Teaching Tip)

 A Teaching and Learning Community (TLC) is a cross-disciplinary faculty, staff, graduate students, and postdocs group of 8 to 12 members engaging in an active, collaborative, yearlong program with frequent seminars and activities that provide learning, development, community building, and opportunities for scholarship of teaching and learning (SoTL).
 CELT has the following topic-based learning communities: … Continue reading Looking for Community?
 Consider joining a CELT Teaching & Learning Community!
 (CELT Teaching Tip)

 What are your students’ passions, and how do they relate to the topic that you teach?
 “Build Connections” is an activity that you can use after covering the first major topic of your course.
 Developed at the University of Virginia, the exercise helps students see how what they are learning is related to something that … Continue reading Helping your students build connections (Teaching Tip)

 Every semester I get butterflies in my stomach before my first class (and I am the professor!)
 Students begin each semester with different motivations and expectations for their classes.
 Some are nervous, most are excited, and others are ready to finish this class so that they can move on to whatever is next in their … Continue reading 10 ideas for a great first day of class (Teaching Tip)